Top 9 Food Bank Fundraising Ideas and Strategies

 Foodbanks often act as food storage and distribution depots for small front-line agencies.
 They capture and collect surplus or donated food and deliver it to people who need it most.
 To help your food bank serve as many food-insecure individuals and families as possible, we share some of our top picks for the most effective strategies and fundraising ideas.

-11 minutes read
+10 minutes read

 Top 9 Food Bank Fundraising Ideas and Strategies

 In essence, food banks acquire donated food, much of which would otherwise be wasted.
-They acquire it from farms, manufacturers, distributors, retail stores, consumers, and other sources, making it available to those in need through an established network of community agencies.
+They receive it from farms, manufacturers, distributors, retail stores, consumers, and other sources, making it available to those in need through an established network of community agencies.

 Yet, a lot of food is being wasted across farms, grocery stores, and shut down restaurants.
+“Food banking as a model is broken, the food system is constantly changing, and wholesalers, retailers, and farmers have less to donate,” says Sari Vatske at the Central Texas Food Bank

 Therefore, the priority for food banks is capturing and redistributing all this food to where it’s most needed.